Expand To Show Full Article

 The King’s new northern capital city needed the tradesmen, merchants, and craftsmen to come with him.
 One group of craftsmen that came were the ceramic or pottery producers.

-These ceramic and pottery producers needed to find an area where they could find the materials to produce their ceramic or pottery wares, and still be able to reach the new capital city of Thang Long or present-day Hanoi to sell their goods.
-They settled on a stretch of land about 13 kilometers or about 10 miles south of Hanoi but on the other side of the Red River from present-day Hanoi.
+These ceramic and pottery producers needed to find an area where they could find the materials to produce their ceramic or pottery wares and still reach the new capital city of Thang Long or present-day Hanoi to sell their goods.

 Chinese Rule and Ceramics in Bat Trang, Vietnam

-This open-door policy also no doubt helped to ensure that some of the Chinese ceramic craftsmen came down to Vietnam.
 These Chinese craftsmen helped influence Vietnamese ceramic production.
-This is why even today, some of the pottery styles you see being produced in the Bat Trang ceramic village may have Chinese characteristics and designs, but with a Vietnamese flare.
+This is why even today, some pottery styles you see being produced in the Bat Trang ceramic village may have Chinese characteristics and designs, but with a Vietnamese flare.

 Western Influences and Ceramics in Bat Trang, Vietnam